 A sudden confrontation between a hot-tempered barbarian and a marauding sea troll is the subject of yet another great cover by Daniel Horne.

 The sea troll — aka marine troll, aka scrag — first appeared in module S4, The Lost Caverns of Tsojcanth, alongside new monsters like the umber hulk, the piercer and the water weird.

 The Lost Caverns of Tsojcanth happens to be the first D&D game I ever played.

 This is just an amazing painting of a dramatic sea serpent attack on a Viking longboat.
 I’d love to own this painting.

 The style reminds me a lot of the Basic D&D rules covers, which had some of the best art in the entire brand.

-I’m also adapting some of the sea-based X modules into a 5th Edition campaign right now, so this one is also a little personal.
+I’m currently adapting some of the sea-based X modules into a 5th Edition campaign, so this one is also a little personal.

 Now my day is complete.
 If you have different Dragon covers with weird monsters on them in your top ten let me know below.

 And of course, If you’ve got any other ideas for top ten Dragon covers (or anything else you’d like to see at Rolling Nostalgic) please let me know in the comments below or over on the Film Goblin Facebook page.